TreeLoc++: Robust 6-DoF LiDAR Localization in Forests with a Compact Digital Forest Inventory: Related Work

+{ \textbf{Segment-based Localization:} Segment-based methods represent scenes at the object level to improve robustness.
+Early approaches~\cite{dube2017segmatch,dube2020segmap} perform place recognition by extracting and matching 3D segments, later incorporating data-driven descriptors.
+Extending this segment-level perspective to natural environments, NSM~\cite{tinchev2018seeing} uses hand-crafted shape descriptors for segment matching, whereas ESM~\cite{tinchev2019learning} replaces the descriptor with a learned deep representation.
+Both have shown promising results in forests, but segment-level descriptors can remain ambiguous for geometrically similar tree trunks, especially without broader inter-segment spatial relationships.
+Although semantic graph-based methods incorporate object-level relationships for structural reasoning~\cite{pramatarov2022boxgraph, ma2024tripletloc}, their benefit in forests is limited by low semantic diversity, as only a few semantic classes repeatedly appear.}

-\textbf{Inventory-based Localization:} To overcome the limitations of dense representations, recent work explores DFIs as compact, interpretable priors for localization that encode tree attributes such as position, orientation, and \ac{DBH}.
-TreeLoc~\cite{jung2025treeloc} proposes a DFI-based localization framework using TDH and triangle descriptors for structural encoding, but its performance degrades in repetitive stem layouts due to ambiguous correspondences.
-Similarly, \citeauthor{tremblay2018towards}~\cite{tremblay2018towards} perform marker-free registration via stem-triplet matching; however, since it relies only on inter-stem distances and \ac{DBH} consistency, it remains vulnerable to structural ambiguity. \citeauthor{liang2026ground}~\cite{liang2026ground} also use stem centers and triangle relationships, but are limited to planar alignment and do not exploit additional tree attributes.
-Their method relies on brute-force triangle matching and repeatedly applies the transformation estimated from each triangle correspondence to all stem centers for verification, resulting in high computational cost.
-TreeLoc++ tackles these issues by refining correspondences through lightweight \ac{DBH} filtering and yaw-consistent inlier voting.
-It also enables stable 6-DoF localization using only DFIs, without raw point clouds or training on large datasets, making it suitable for scalable localization.
+{ \textbf{Inventory-based Localization:} These limitations motivate the use of more compact and forest-specific representations for localization.
+To address these issues, recent work explores \acp{DFI} as compact, interpretable priors encoding tree attributes such as position, orientation, and \ac{DBH}.
+Early inventory-based approaches rely on stem-level geometric matching.
+For example, \citeauthor{tremblay2018towards}~\cite{tremblay2018towards} perform marker-free registration via stem-triplet matching, but because the method relies mainly on inter-stem distances and \ac{DBH} consistency, it remains vulnerable to structural ambiguity in repetitive forests. \citeauthor{liang2026ground}~\cite{liang2026ground} also exploit stem centers and triangle relationships, but their method is limited to planar alignment and does not incorporate richer tree attributes.
+Their method further relies on brute-force triangle matching and repeatedly applies the transformation estimated from each triangle correspondence to all stem centers for verification, resulting in high computational cost.}

+{TreeLoc~\cite{jung2025treeloc} advances this direction by operating directly on \acp{DFI}, using \ac{TDH} and 2D triangle descriptors in a coarse-to-fine matching pipeline.
+However, it remains vulnerable to repetitive stem layouts, where \ac{TDH}-only coarse retrieval can miss pairwise layout cues and triangle-hash collisions can induce ambiguous correspondences.
+Compared with TreeLoc, TreeLoc++ strengthens the pipeline at three stages: it augments coarse retrieval with a complementary \ac{PDH}, refines correspondences through lightweight \ac{DBH} filtering and yaw-consistent inlier voting, and improves metric localization through overlap-based verification and joint refinement of roll, pitch, and height.
+These additions improve robustness in repetitive forests and long-term multi-session localization.}